FitMonitor/Documentation/docs/documentation/dod.md

 1. __Functionality Implemented__: The code must implement the desired functionality as described in the task or user story.
 2. __Documentation Updated__: Any relevant documentation (such as user manuals, API documentation, or technical notes) has been updated to reflect the changes made
-3. __Deployed to Production or Staging__: The feature has been deployed to the production environment or, at the very least, to a staging environment for further evaluation
-4. __Code Reviewed__: The code must undergo a review by at least one other team member to ensure quality, readability, and adherence to coding standards.
+3. __Code Reviewed__: The code must undergo a review by at least one other team member to ensure quality, readability, and adherence to coding standards.
-5. __Testing Completed__: The feature has been thoroughly tested, including unit tests and integration tests to ensure it meets the acceptance criteria, when appliable.
+4. __Testing Completed__: The feature has been thoroughly tested, including unit tests and integration tests to ensure it meets the acceptance criteria, when appliable.